JohnnyBackus/reading-notes/401/class12reading.md

 **Describe the process of loading a dataset into a Pandas DataFrame.
 What are some common file formats that can be used, and which Pandas functions are utilized to read these formats?**

 >*The DataFrame class function appears to be able to take values in at least a few formats...
-NumPy arrays, dictionaries, other Panda DataFrames and Series, strings, and numbers/float/integers*
+NumPy arrays, dictionaries, other Panda DataFrames and Series, strings, and numbers/float/integers.
+Some common file formats used to pass this data include Common File Formats: CSV, Excel, JSON, and SQL.

 ## Things I want to know more about